tasmay566/Sky130-4x4-INT8-Systolic-Array-AI-Accelerator/README.md

 #### 1) RTL Design
 The structural and behavioral logic of the systolic array and top-level wrapper was authored entirely in **Verilog**, ensuring synthesizable, cycle-accurate behavior tailored for ASIC implementation.
+* RTL was written in Verilog
+* A fully parametrized design for flexibility

 #### 2) Functional Verification
-Before synthesis, the RTL was rigorously verified to confirm functional correctness of the MAC operations and mesh dataflow using Icarus Verilog and Cocotb.
+Before synthesis, the RTL was rigorously verified to confirm functional correctness of the MAC operations and mesh dataflow.
+* Simulation tools: Icarus Verilog and Cocotb.
+* Waveform generation: GTKWave

 <a id="logic-synthesis"></a>
 #### 3) Logic Synthesis
 The verified RTL was synthesized into a gate-level netlist mapping to standard cells using the OpenLane ASIC Flow and SkyWater 130nm (`sky130A`) PDK.

 | Category | Parameter | Count |
 | :--- | :--- | :--- |